-Provides an opportunity for students to develop skills in oral interpretation of various types of literature.
+Provides an opportunity to develop skills in oral interpretation of various types of literature.
 Draws on the traditions of oral interpretation and literary analysis.
-Students will explore works of poetry, prose and dramatic literature.
-Emphasis on the insight to be gained from analyzing fine literature and sharing it with
+Students will explore works of poetry, prose and dramatic literature with an emphasis on the insight to be gained